In This Article

 Step Six: Hearing (If Contested or Required)

 If the person objects, the case becomes contested.
-Contested guardianship hearings require more detailed evidence and argument.
-The incapacitated person’s attorney will cross-examine witnesses and may present expert testimony.
+Contested hearings require more detailed evidence and argument, with the incapacitated person’s attorney cross-examining witnesses and presenting expert testimony.

 Step Seven: Court Order and Appointment